hackbg/fadroma/GUIDE.ts.md

 * Unlike **microservices**, smart contracts exist in a "post-POSIX" environment, where platform details are abstracted away.
-Contracts are Internet-native, but shed most of the Web 2.0 baggage.
+Contracts are Internet-native, but shed most of the baggage characteristic for Web 2.0 backends.
 Therefore interoperation with Web 2.0 systems can be non-trivial.

 * Unlike **cloud functions**, smart contracts are individually stateful, and exist permanently on an append-only ledger.
 While the